Last Updated on January 17, 2022 by Grow with Bovees

 And the two different types of variegation are known as the marble variegation or the sectoral variegation, also known as half-moon or split-leaf variegation.

-Each Monstera species is named after the type of pattern or color variegation it carries.
+Each of the variegated Monstera plants are named after the type of pattern or color variegation they carry.

-These include the Monstera borsigiana albo, the Monstera borsigiana aurea and the Monstera deliciosa sport, just to name a few.
+These include the Monstera borsigiana albo variegata, the Monstera borsigiana aurea and the Monstera deliciosa albo variegata, just to name a few.

 What Causes Variegation?